gatsbyjs/gatsby/docs/docs/local-https.md

 Usage of the `--ca-file` flag is only required if your certificate is signed by a certificate authority.

 If your certificate is self-signed, then do not include the `--ca-file` flag.
-Also, if you want your browser to trust a self-signed certificate, you will need to add it to your operating system (or browser's, in Firefox's case) root certificate store in order for your browser to trust it.
+Also, if you want your browser to trust a self-signed certificate, you will need to add it to your operating system (or browser's, in Firefox's case) root certificate store for your browser to trust it.

 In most cases, the `--https` passed by itself is easier and more convenient to get local https.